The Best U-Pick Strawberry Farms near DC for Family Fun

 There’s nothing like the sweet taste of a ripe, juicy strawberry, especially fresh from the field.
 Pick-your-own berry farms are a great way to teach your kids where their food comes from, give them an appreciation for the earth and farms, and let them pick (and eat!) as many juicy fresh berries as they can handle.

-Dozens of farms in the DC area offer seasonal berry pickingl; these 11 are Mommy Poppins’ picks for the best farms to pick strawberries in 2021.
+Dozens of farms in the DC area offer seasonal berry picking.
+These 11 are Mommy Poppins’ picks for the best farms to pick strawberries with kids.

 If you’re looking to pick other types of vegetables, fruit, and berries, check out these farms that offer pick-your-own options.

 For the best picking experience, always check the farm website or give them a call before you head out.
 Availability, hours, and crop conditions can change rapidly.
 In addition, many of the farms require reservations, especially on weekends, to avoid overcrowding.
 Make sure you and your kiddos are dressed appropriately—it can get messy and muddy in the fields so boots are a good choice for footwear.
 Some of the farms welcome furry family members as well, but be sure to check the rules in advance.

 U-Pick Strawberry Farms in Northern Virginia

 There are two locations to pick strawberries at Wegmeyer Farms in Loudoun County.
 A third location, Gilbert’s Corner in Aldie, offers pre-picked strawberries for sale and fresh baked donuts.

 This family farm in Prince William County offers pick-your-own strawberries in the spring, pumpkins in the fall, and a summer produce stand.

 Enjoy some of these sweet treats from Yankey Farms.
 Photo courtesy of Yankey Farms